What Is Trimethoprim? Uses, How It Works and How to Get It in the UK

 Side Effects of Trimethoprim

 Common side effects (nausea, vomiting, diarrhoea, rash, headache) are usually mild and temporary.
-For a complete guide to trimethoprim side effects including serious effects and what to do, see: Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained.
+For a complete guide to trimethoprim side effects — including serious reactions, how long they last, risks in the elderly and what to do — see: Trimethoprim Side Effects UK: Common, Serious and Long-term Risks Explained.

 Getting Trimethoprim from Access Doctor

-Access Doctor provides a convenient alternative to GP appointments for qualifying UTI treatment.
-Complete a GPhC-regulated online consultation — our qualified prescribers will assess whether trimethoprim is appropriate for your specific needs.
-Once approved, trimethoprim is delivered directly to you in discreet packaging with next-day delivery available.
-For information on how the online prescribing process works, see: UTI Antibiotics Online UK for Women.
+Access Doctor provides a convenient alternative to a GP appointment for qualifying UTI treatment.
+Complete a GPhC-regulated online consultation and our prescribers will assess whether trimethoprim is appropriate for you.
+Once approved, it is delivered in discreet packaging, with next-day delivery available.
+For how the online prescribing process works, see: UTI Antibiotics Online UK for Women.

 💊 NICE First-Line Antibiotic